Score-Based Explanations in Data Management and Machine Learning: An Answer-Set Programming Approach to Counterfactual Analysis: Introduction

 For an example, consider a financial institution that uses a learned classifier, $\mc{C}$, e.g. a decision tree, to determine if clients should be granted loans or not, returning labels $0$ or $1$, resp.
 A particular client, represented as an entity $\es$, applies for a loan, and the classifier returns $\mc{C}(\es) =1$, i.e. the loan is rejected.
 The client requests an explanation.

 A common approach consists in giving scores to the feature values in $\es$, to quantify their relevance in relation to the classification outcome.
 The higher the score of a feature value, the more explanatory is that value.
 For example, the fact that the client has value ``5" for feature {\em Age} (in years) could have the highest score.
+That is, the rejection of the loan application is due mostly to the client's very young age.

 In the context of {\em explainable AI} \cite{molnar}, different scores have been proposed in the literature, and some that have a relatively older history have been applied.
 Among the latter we find the general {\em responsibility score} as found in {\em actual causality} \cite{HP05,CH04}.
 For a particular kind of application, one has to define the right causality setting, and then apply the responsibility measure to the participating variables (see \cite{halpern15} for a newer treatment of the subject).
 In particular, in data management, responsibility has been used to quantify the strength of a tuple as a cause for a query result \cite{suciu,tocs}.
 The Shapley value, as found in {\em coalition game theory} \cite{S53}, has been used for the same purpose \cite{LBKS20}.
 Defining the right game function, the Shapley value assigned to a player reflects its contribution to the wealth function, which in databases corresponds to the query result.